ReactiveHTML/observable-types/README.md

 All you need is the collection and a template to use for rendering new items.

-Observable Types best shine when used with an Observable-aware UI library such as [Rimmel](https://github.com/reactivehtml/rimmel), in which connecting an observable stream to the DOM is as trivial as putting it in the template:
+ObservableTypes best shine when used with an Observable-aware UI library such as [Rimmel.js](https://github.com/reactivehtml/rimmel):

 ## A Basic Example (with Rimmel.js)
 ```typescript